MAnalytics/mywebTemplate/content/home/about.md

 # Welcome

 Welcome to my website.
-The key purpose of this website is to provide a platform for a high-level description and discussion of my work, especially those ones with real life applications.
+The purpose of this website is to provide a platform for a high-level description of my research, especially those ones with real life applications.
 I hope you find the contents useful.
 Enjoy!

 # About me